- Successful businessman and founder of CNN

 Despite the abject failure of the United Nations Oil-for-Food Program, from which Iraqi dictator Saddam Hussein had skimmed an estimated $21 billion for himself during the late 1990s and early 2000s, Turner has proposed giving the U.N. $62 billion per year to alleviate poverty around the world.
 As to the question of whether that money, too, might be misused or wasted, he said:

 (c) Nuclear Disarmament: In 2000, Turner was a signatory to a letter titled “Appeal for Responsible Security” that appeared in the New York Times.
 The letter stated, “… we call upon the United States government to commit itself unequivocally to negotiate the worldwide reduction and elimination of nuclear weapons, in a series of well-defined stages accompanied by increasing verification and control.”
-Other signers included Jimmy Carter, Martin Sheen, George Soros, John Sweeney, and Marian Wright Edelman.
+Other signers included Jimmy Carter, Marian Wright Edelman, Martin Sheen, George Soros, and John Sweeney.